The Heroin Epidemic: Prescription Drug Abuse and Your OMS Practice

 Associate Professor, Division Chief

-University of Cincinnati
+University of Cincinnati Medical Center

-Disclosures: No relevant financial relationships were disclosed.
+Disclosure(s): No relevant financial relationships to disclose.

 Continuing Education Provider Approval